Skip to main content

 The execution fee changes based on the transaction throughput over time.

-Etherlink has a target number of ticks to run per second, referred to as the speed limit.
-To calculate the throughput, Etherlink stores the number of ticks used by transactions and subtracts the speed limit every second.
-The remaining number of ticks is known as the backlog.
+Etherlink has a target amount of execution gas to use per second, referred to as the speed limit.
+The speed limit is currently set to 2 million gas per second.
+To calculate the throughput, Etherlink records the total execution gas used and subtracts the speed limit every second.
+The remaining execution gas amount is known as the backlog.

-In this way, if the number of ticks that transactions use per second exceeds the speed limit, the backlog increases and the execution fee goes up.
-If the number of ticks they use per second is below the speed limit, the backlog decreases or reaches zero and the execution fee decreases or reaches a base amount.
+In this way, if the execution gas used per second exceeds the speed limit for a certain amount of time, the backlog increases and the execution fee can go up.
+If the gas used per second is below the speed limit, the backlog decreases or reaches zero and the execution fee decreases or reaches a base amount.
 The backlog never goes below zero and the execution fee never goes below the base amount.

 The execution fee depends on these parameters: